-“In this part of the world, students in the university medical education system receive very little, if any, ‘hands on’ practical work.
-Many physical therapy students graduate with a master’s, which includes five years of schooling, and have never even touched a patient,” says Kathy Scott, PT, DPT, an American physical therapy instructor working for the ABC Health Foundation, a not-for-profit organization striving to improve medical care in Albania.
+“In this part of the world, students in the university medical education system have access to very few medical education textbooks, based on practical application.
+Many physical therapy students graduate with limited clinical practical education,” says Kathy Scott, PT, DPT, an American physical therapy instructor working for the ABC Health Foundation, a not-for-profit organization striving to improve medical education, and improve patient care in Albania.

-As Kathy tells it, the current medical education situation is extremely difficult.
-“No textbooks are available.
-Students learn by rote memorization.”
+As Kathy tells it, the current medical education situation is extremely challenging for the students.

 So, when Kathy noticed her students excitedly poring over her single copy of Trail Guide to the Body the ideas exploded.
 She thought a class based on the textbook’s easy-to-understand, hands-on lessons could be a real game changer for her students’ palpation skill development.